Racecaller. Occasional harness driver

 Cricket commentator.
 Prolific sporting author

 “I guess you could call me the ultimate cricket tragic.
-I play, write and commentate about the game and I’m currently authoring my 66th book – that tally includes more than 40 on cricket.
+I play, write and commentate about the game, and have written and/or edited 67 books – that tally includes more than 40 on cricket.
 The Archbishop of Melbourne, Philip Freier, once asked me, 'And what do you do, Ken?'

 'Well, your Holiness,’ I said, “I've just finished a book!'

 'Good,' he said.
 'You should read another.'

 I must admit, the MCG has been a home away from home for me.
 I love all 3 brands of the game and say so most days on RSN Breakfast with Chrissso and McGuane, with Andrew Kuuse at weekends and on facebook."